Getting to Coachella 2026: Arrival Guide

 Shuttles and Rideshare

-The official shuttles are genuinely good.
+The official shuttles are a solid option

 They run from multiple stops in the valley and drop you close to the entrance.
 Air-conditioned, relatively quick, and you skip the parking headache entirely.
 The pass pays for itself in avoided stress.
 Book early because popular stops sell out.